-After the financial authorities signaled an intent to weed out penny stocks (shares priced under 1,000 won), many of them rushed to announce reverse stock splits.
-Attention is also turning to cases where stocks priced above 1,000 won are pursuing face-value consolidations, saying they aim to reduce the number of shares in circulation.
+After the financial authorities signaled their intent to delist penny stocks (shares priced below 1,000 won), many such stocks have announced reverse stock splits in quick succession.
+But some stocks trading above 1,000 won are also pursuing par value reverse splits, saying they will reduce the number of shares in circulation, drawing investor attention.
 HLB Innovation is a prime example.

-HLB Innovation recently decided on a reverse stock split to manage what it said was an excessively high number of shares in circulation at an appropriate level.
-At a shareholders meeting on the 20th, the proposal to change the par value due to the reverse split passed as originally drafted.
-As a result, the number of issued shares is set to decrease from about 148.04 million to about 29.6 million.
-A reverse split does not affect corporate value, but the consolidation of shares raises the price.
+HLB Innovation recently decided on a par value reverse split to manage the number of shares in circulation at an appropriate level, saying the float had become excessively large.
+At a shareholders meeting on the 20th, the agenda item to change the par value due to the reverse split passed as originally proposed.
+As a result, the number of shares outstanding is set to decrease from about 148.04 million to about 29.6 million.
+A reverse split does not affect corporate value, but it raises the price as shares are combined.

-The financial authorities announce their intent to delist so-called penny stocks to invigorate the stock market.
-Kwon Dae-young, vice chair of the Financial Services Commission, gives a briefing at Government Complex Seoul on reform measures to swiftly and strictly delist insolvent companies./Courtesy of News1
+The financial authorities declare their intent to delist penny stocks to reinvigorate the stock market.
+Vice Chair Kwon Dae-young of the Financial Services Commission briefs on delisting reform measures for the swift and strict removal of insolvent companies at Government Complex Seoul./Courtesy of News1

-Investors are casting a wary eye as companies with shares priced above 1,000 won also move to conduct reverse splits.
-That is because there have been repeated cases in the past where companies raised their share price through a reverse split and then proceeded with a paid-in capital increase for shareholders shortly afterward.
+As companies with share prices above 1,000 won also move to reverse split, investors are casting a suspicious eye.
+That is because there have been frequent cases in the past where companies raised their share price through a reverse split and then promptly conducted a paid-in capital increase for shareholders.

-KBI Dong Yang Steel Pipe also faced a wave of shareholder complaints after deciding on a shareholder-allotted paid-in capital increase following a reverse split last year.
-KBI Dong Yang Steel Pipe decided on a 2-for-1 reverse split at a shareholders meeting in July last year and then, in just two months, decided on a shareholder-allotted paid-in capital increase.
+KBI Dong Yang Steel Pipe also decided on a shareholder-allotted paid-in capital increase after deciding on a reverse split last year, prompting continued complaints from shareholders.
+KBI Dong Yang Steel Pipe decided on a 2-to-1 par value reverse split through a shareholders meeting in July last year and, in just two months, decided on a shareholder-allotted paid-in capital increase.

-When a shareholder-allotted paid-in capital increase is decided after a reverse split, shareholders can suffer significant losses.
-That is because the number of issued shares decreases through the reverse split, pushing up the share price, and then new shares are issued again to raise funds based on the now higher price.
+When a shareholder-allotted paid-in capital increase is decided after a reverse split, shareholders suffer not-insignificant losses.
+That is because the number of shares outstanding decreases through the par value reverse split, pushing the price higher, and then new shares are issued again based on the higher price to raise funds.

 However, HLB Innovation and Jaeyoung Solutec said they have no immediate plans for a paid-in capital increase.

-An HLB Innovation official said, "We have secured about 20 billion won in cash, and revenue is being generated, so we are not in a situation where we must raise funds immediately through a paid-in capital increase," but added, "However, there is a possibility that funds will be needed for the Berisomo clinical trial.
-It has not been decided whether the company will raise the funds on its own right away or whether the funding will take place at the group level."
+An HLB Innovation official said, "We have secured 20 billion won in cash, and revenue is being generated, so we are not in a situation where we must raise funds immediately through a paid-in capital increase," but added, "There is a possibility that funds may be needed for the Verismo clinical trial, but it has not been decided whether the company will raise funds on its own right away or whether funding will be secured at the group level."

 ※ This article has been translated by AI.
 Share your feedback here.